brandonleekramer/diversity/README.md

 As of: 05-17-2021

 This repository provides the source code for the Brandon Kramer and Catherine Lee's "The Rise of Diversity and Population Terminology in Biomedical Research."
 After uploading the PubMed/MEDLINE database with `PubMedPortable` in `Python`, we used `R`'s `tidytext` package to examine trends in the use of diversity in more than 2.5 million scientific abstracts from 1990-2020.
 Overall, our analyses demonstrate that various types of "diversity" and other population terminiology, including race and ethnicity, are rising over time.
-While we provide some prelimiary results and a full appendix on our [project website](https://growthofdiversity.netlify.app/), the source code, database, and outputs are detailed below.
+While we provide some prelimiary results and a full appendix on our [project website](https://riseofdiversity.netlify.app/), the source code, database, and outputs are detailed below.
 This project is still in progress, but is updated often.

 #### Code structure

-    ├── content
+    ├── content (website)
         ├── overview.Rmd
         ├── methods.Rmd
         ├── analyses